 There are many myths surrounding charging lithium-ion batteries, and it can be hard to decide what’s fact or fiction.
-And thankfully, as smartphone hardware and software becomes more energy efficient, this problem is becoming less of an issue for consumers.
+And thankfully, as smartphone hardware and software become more energy-efficient, this problem is becoming less of an issue for consumers.
 But with the advent of fast-charging tech and bigger batteries, the question remains, what’s the best way to charge?

 Read on below as we analyze the myths of charging batteries and attempt to answer that very question.